thesurojit-das/BMI-Calculator/README.md

 <h1 align="center">BMI-Calculator</h1>

-This BMI Calculator is created by using C language as well as HTML , CSS and JS concept also .
+This BMI Calculator is created by using C language as well as HTML , CSS and JS concept also.

-Please check out the page
+Please check out the page       <a href="https://thesurojit-das.github.io/BMI-Calculator/"> BMI CALCULATOR</a>

 Body Mass Index Calculator Categories: